MosheWasserb/MosheWasserb.github.io/_posts/2020-04-20-Distill-Blog.md

+---
+layout: post
+title: "The unreasonable effectiveness of distillation - Text Classification  Part 1/3"
+date: 2020-04-20
+---

-﻿**The unreasonable effectiveness of distillation - Text Classification  Part 1/3**
+**The unreasonable effectiveness of distillation - Text Classification  Part 1/3**

 In recent years, increasingly large Transformer-based models such as BERT, have demonstrated remarkable state-of-the-art (SoTA) performance in many Natural Language Processing (NLP) tasks and have become the de-facto standard.